Six Worst Football Owners

-Here are five who could be considered among the worst ever.
+Here are six football club owners who could be considered among the worst ever.

 Bulat Chagaev (Neuchatel Xamax)